28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 See the city from above at the Space Needle

-The observation deck at the Space Needle hangs at a height of 520 feet.
-From the deck, you’ll marvel at spectacular 360-degree views of the cityscape, Puget Sound, and the surrounding areas.
 It’s the perfect opportunity to snap memorable photos.
-If you got lucky with the weather and are visiting on a clear day, you’ll even see as far as Mount Rainier and the Cascade Mountains!
+If you get lucky with the weather and are visiting on a clear day, you can even see as far as Mount Rainier and the Cascade Mountains!

 Space Needle Observation Deck

-After visiting the Space Needle, save time to explore the many other activities at the Seattle Center.
 If you’re traveling with kids, pop into the Pacific Science Center.
-The whole family will be intrigued by the Pacific Science Center’s hands-on exhibits.
-Kids will love its interactive dinosaur display and planetarium.
-The center is also home to theatres showcasing 3-D films.
-It all adds up to an unforgettable experience.
+It’s a cool place for the whole family, chock-full of fun, hands-on exhibits.
+The kids will love its interactive dinosaur display, planetarium, and theatres showcasing 3-D films.
+I guarantee it’ll all add up to an unforgettable experience!

 Families visiting with kids will also have a ball at the Seattle Children’s Museum, one of Seattle’s most popular museums.
-Let their imaginations run wild as they mull over the next space to explore.
+Let their imaginations run wild as they mull over the next space to explore!

 Explore Seattle’s music history at the Museum of Pop Culture (MoPOP)